analysiscenter/batchflow/doc/pipeline.md

 ## Algebra of pipelines
 There are two ways to define a pipeline:
-- chain of actions
+- a chain of actions
-- pipeline algebra
+- a pipeline algebra

-Action chains is a concise and convenient way to write pipelines.
+An action chain is a concise and convenient way to write pipelines.
 But sometimes it's not enough, for instance, when you want manipulate with many pipelines adding them or multiplying as if they were numbers or matrices.
 And that's what we call `a pipeline algebra`.

 There are 5 operations available: `+`, `*`, `@`, `<<` , `>>`.

-### +
+### + (concat)
 Add two pipelines by concatenating them, so the actions from the first pipeline will be executed before actions from the second one.
 `p.resize(shape=(256, 256)) + p.rotate(angle=45)`

-### *
+### * (repeat)
 Repeat the pipeline several times.
 `p.random_rotate(angle=(-30, 30)) * 3`

-### @
+### @ (sometimes)
 Execute the pipeline with the given probability.
 `p.random_rotate(angle=(-30, 30)) @ 0.5`